aileen-zhang/timelogger/readme.md

 Sleep duration : 600 minutes
 You met your sleep goal
 -----------------------------------------------------
 ```

-#### Activity statistics
+##### Activity statistics
-Views of activity statistics will be added soon.
+Activity-specific statistics will be added soon.
 The functionality will be very similar to the sleep tracking statistics.
 There will also be an option to view category aggregate times.

-### Add new activity
+#### Add new activity

 Select this option to add new activities to log.
 After following the prompts, your new activity will be available to log upon returning to the home screen.
 For example, these are the new activity log options after adding Intro to Databases with the symbol `cs121`.